darwinia-network/crab-docs/docs/builders/tools/remix.md

 ---
 title: Remix
 sidebar_position: 4
-description: Learn how to use one of the most popular Ethereum developer tools, the Remix IDE, to interact with Pangolin.
+description: Learn how to use one of the most popular Ethereum developer tools, the Remix IDE, to interact with Darwinia.
 ---

 # Remix